 What makes our Mint Cream Cheese Buttercream wicked good?

 This exceptional buttercream literally melts on your tongue.
 It is buttery-rich, creamy with cool mint flavor, silky-smooth and light and fluffy like mousse.
 A slight tang from the cream cheese balances the sweetness of the pure mint extract and sugar so as not to be overly sweet.
 This cream cheese buttercream tastes just like cheesecake and mint ice cream!
 Due to the adequate amount of fat from the butter, this special buttercream pipes beautifully.
 Our Mint Cream Cheese Buttercream is versatile and pairs extremely well with white cakes, yellow cakes and chocolate cakes alike as well as brownies, cupcakes, cheesecakes and other sweet treats like baked doughnuts.
 Stir in some chopped chocolate or mini semisweet chocolate chips for Mint-Chip Cream Cheese Buttercream to frost chocolate treats.
 Quite simply the ideal light and fluffy mint buttercream!
 Truly, wicked good.

-For St. Patrick’s Day, you really must treat yourself to a batch of Mint Cream Cheese Buttercream to frost your baked sweet treat.
+You really must treat yourself to a batch of Mint Cream Cheese Buttercream to frost your baked sweet treat.
 You and your loved ones will love it!
 I promise.

-- 1½ teaspoons (7.5 ml) pure vanilla extract, such as Nielsen-Massey®
+- 1½ teaspoons (7.5 ml) pure vanilla extract

-- ¾ to 1 teaspoon (3.75 to 5 ml) pure mint extract (not peppermint), such as McCormick®
+- ¾ to 1 teaspoon (3.75 to 5 ml) pure mint extract (not peppermint)

 - 4½ cups (540 grams) confectioners’ sugar, spooned in cup, leveled off & sifted

 - Using an electric stand mixer fitted with paddle attachment, or handheld mixer and large bowl, beat butter on medium speed until creamy.